 FOR CONSERVATIVE-LEANING FOLKS: 2020 potentially presents an opportunity to reach out to people who may identify as conservative but are disgusted by Trump.
 If that sounds like anyone in your life, a useful resource might be the Lincoln Project’s anti-Trump ads.
 And look: I’m not a fan of the Lincoln Project, don’t want to ally with them, and think there’s danger in giving them too much attention or reverence.
 But this isn’t advice for the campaign; it’s advice for individuals.
 As a “tool in your toolbox,” there may be specific instances in which their videos can be useful—especially when we’re talking about this kind of interpersonal, talking-to-friends-and-family work, in the context of an election where a handful of swing states (and a handful of voters in those states) have disproportionate power.

 FOR LEFTISTS AND RADICALS: I mean, this is me, and I’ve already shared some of my own thoughts above.
 But here are three pieces of commentary that have helped me wrap my head around the specific choices we face in 2020.
 They’re all written by smart, principled activists whom I have grown to trust, and acknowledge the complexities (and dangers) of engaging with electoral politics, or putting too many eggs in the Biden/Harris basket.
-They’re nuanced, thoughtful takes, and all three are definitely worth a read.
+They’re nuanced, thoughtful takes, and are definitely worth a read.

 - Kelly Hayes: “In the 2020 Election, I’m Casting a Ballot Against Full-Blown Fascism”